Swedish Radio Symphony Orchestra

 Biography and history

-The Swedish Radio Symphony Orchestra is renowned as one of Europe’s most versatile orchestras with broad and exciting repertoire and a constant drive to break new ground.
-The multi-award-winning orchestra is praised and for its exceptional, wide-ranging musicianship as well as collaborations with the world’s foremost composers, conductors and soloists.
-“The orchestra has an incredible humility towards the music and a wonderful feel for musical imagination and inventiveness”, says music director Daniel Harding.
-The orchestra assumed its ultimate form in 1965 under the baton of its first-ever Music Director, Sergiu Celibidache.
+The Swedish Radio Symphony Orchestra is renowned as one of Europe’s most versatile orchestras with a broad and exciting repertoire and a constant drive to break new ground.
+The multi-award-winning orchestra has been praised for its exceptional, wide-ranging musicianship as well as collaborations with the world’s foremost composers, conductors and soloists.

+The first radio orchestra was founded in 1925, the same year as radio broadcasts began in Sweden and the orchestra’s concerts have been broadcast by Swedish Radio ever since.
+The orchestra existed in various incarnations during its first forty years, but it assumed its ultimate form in 1965 under the baton of its first ever Music Director, Sergiu Celibidache.
 Two years later, it was officially named the Swedish Radio Symphony Orchestra.
-The orchestra has continued to develop under the leadership of eminent conductors such as Herbert Blomstedt, Esa-Pekka Salonen, Manfred Honeck and Daniel Harding.
+The orchestra has continued to develop under the leadership of eminent conductors, in order, Herbert Blomstedt, Yevgeny Svetlanov, Esa-Pekka Salonen and Manfred Honeck.